wang-q/genomes/groups/Pseudomonas.md

 * Order Xanthomonadales
     * Stenotrophomonas maltophilia

-* Order Burkholderiales: It is classified as Betaproteobacteria, but is actually close to Pseudomonas
+* Order Burkholderiales: It is classified as Betaproteobacteria, but is close Gammaproteobacteria
     * Burkholderia cepacia
     * Bordetella pertussis